malahx/QuickMods/QuickOrbitalInfo/README.md

 #### What is it?

-QuickManeuver is a plugin which adds the possibility to activate orbit information at the load of a vessel.
+QuickOrbitalInfo is a plugin which adds the possibility to activate orbit information at the load of a vessel.

 #### How to install it?